 The percentage proportion of blood consisting of red blood cells is designated as hematocrit value.
 Hematocrit value is a measurement of the proportion of blood that consists of red blood cells.
 This value expresses as a percentage or fraction of red cells in the blood.

 For example, a hematocrit value of 40 % means that there are 40 milliliters of red blood cells in 100 milliliters of blood.
 The bigger the hematocrit value the bigger number of red blood cells to carry oxygen.
 Generally, the hematocrit value for men is between 40 and 45 and for women between 38 and 43.

 The red blood cells contain hemoglobin, which binds oxygen and colors the blood red.
 The amount of hemoglobin increases by running; hereby you improve the ability to absorb oxygen.

 Marathon training also implies that the internal regulation of blood becomes more efficient.
-Blood which is idle from e.g. the digestive system, will easier be directed to the working muscles or to under the skin, where there may be a need to get rid of surplus heat.
+The blood which is idle from e.g. the digestive system will easier be directed to the working muscles or to under the skin, where there may be a need to get rid of surplus heat.

 The body’s temperature regulation becomes improved, and we can rejoice that body parts there previously were stiff and cold, now retain their heat and flexibility.
 You also work better than before in warm environments.

 I hope you like this post and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.